Vanyolande/Gen-AI-Bootcamp-2025/README.md

 ## Next Steps

-Finalize hardware specifications based on computational needs and power efficiency.
+1.Finalize hardware specifications based on computational needs and power efficiency.

-Procure the AI PC and set up necessary software dependencies.
+2.Procure the AI PC and set up necessary software dependencies.

-Deploy IBM Granite (or an alternative LLM) and test performance.
+3.Deploy IBM Granite (or an alternative LLM) and test performance.

-Develop an internal web interface to facilitate student interactions with the AI system.
+4.Develop an internal web interface to facilitate student interactions with the AI system.

-Implement security measures for data access and compliance.
+5.Implement security measures for data access and compliance.

-Optimize bandwidth usage to ensure smooth operations.
+6.Optimize bandwidth usage to ensure smooth operations.

+7.Explore AWS credits or sponsorships to support BOYOtech's educational mission.
 ________________________________________